Incubus discography

 This is a comprehensive discography of official recordings by Incubus, an American rock band from Calabasas, California.
-As of October 2022, Incubus has generated 12.4 million U.S. album consumption units and over 23 million records worldwide.
+As of October 2022, Incubus has generated 12.4 million U.S. album consumption units and sold over 23 million records worldwide.

 In 2023, the band reworked and re-recorded their 2001 album Morning View, the result titled Morning View XXIII.
 This was the first release to include new bassist Nicole Row.